-- What is a realistic outcome?: This is always a tough question, and no lawyer should ever make you any promises (particularly before they have seen any evidence or talked to any experts).
+- What is a realistic outcome?: This most important inquiry is always a tough question, and no lawyer should ever make you any promises (particularly before they have seen any evidence or talked to any experts).
 But, they can explain some major factors in the value of nursing home lawsuits generally, including Maryland’s medical malpractice damage cap, distribution among surviving beneficiaries, and the cost to repay insurance liens or Medicare/Medical Assistance liens.
 It is important that you and your lawyer be on the same page concerning the value of the legal claim.

 When your lawyers have the initial documents from you, they will investigate the claim.
 This will include obtaining copies of all medical records from the nursing home and from hospitals who saw your loved one during the nursing home stay.
 It may also require copies of medical records pre-dating the nursing home admission to get a better idea of your loved one’s medical condition upon admission.

 Armed with these medical records, your lawyers will consult with expert medical witnesses, including possibly nursing home medical directors, internal medicine physicians, wound care specialists, and registered nurses.
 If the relevant experts agree that the nursing home failed to do what they were legally required to do and if the experts agree that those failures caused the injury, then your lawyers will draft and file a lawsuit.Step 5 - Discovery

 The first step in a lawsuit is discovery.
 All parties will exchange written discovery, including interrogatories, requests for production of documents, and requests for admission of facts.
 Your lawyer will take care of most of this, but will need to speak with you about the proposed answers to make sure that some details are correct.